-310. The Heads of State or Government reaffirmed their support for the Palestine Liberation Organization, the sole and legitimate representative of the Palestinian people, under the leadership of President Mahmoud Abbas and emphasized the importance of protecting and strengthening national, democratic Palestinian institutions, including the Palestinian Legislative Council.
+361. The Ministers reaffirmed their support for the Palestine Liberation Organization, the sole and legitimate representative of the Palestinian people, under the leadership of President Mahmoud Abbas and emphasized the importance of protecting and strengthening national, democratic Palestinian institutions, including the Palestinian Legislative Council.
 They reiterated the importance of Palestinian unity for preserving the unity and integrity of the Palestinian Territory and for the realization of the just, legitimate national rights and aspirations of the Palestinian people.
-They welcomed the formation of a national consensus government on 2 June 2014, headed by President Mahmoud Abbas.
-They called for continued support to Palestinian reconciliation efforts based on the 2011 Cairo and 2012 Doha agreements and commended the serious efforts undertaken in this regard by the Government of the Arab Republic of Egypt, the Government of the State of Qatar, the League of Arab States and all other concerned regional parties.
-They called upon the international community to respect and support the Palestinian reconciliation and to demand a halt to Israel's threats and punitive measures in this regard, as well as in retaliation for Palestine's accessions to international conventions and treaties, including via the repeated illegal withholding of Palestinian tax revenues.
-They called for support to the Palestinian people and their leadership to alleviate the impact of, and compel a halt to, such illegal measures in collective punishment of the Palestinian people.
+They welcomed the efforts of the Arab Republic of Egypt and the "Agreement to End Palestinian Division", signed in Cairo on October 2017 (S/2017/899).
+In this connection, they urged the achievement of Palestinian reconciliation based on that agreement as well as the 2011 Cairo and 2012 Doha agreements and commended the serious efforts undertaken in this regard by the Government of the Arab Republic of Egypt, the Government of the State of Qatar, the League of Arab States and all other concerned regional parties to bring the sides together.
+They urged the implementation of agreements reached in this regard, stressing that unity is vital for achieving the inalienable rights and legitimate national aspirations of the Palestinian people.
+They called on the international community to respect and support Palestinian reconciliation and to reject and demand a halt to Israeli punitive measures in this regard and called for support of the Palestinian national consensus government.

-311. The Heads of State or Government called for urgent efforts to support the development and strengthening of Palestinian national institutions, stressing the importance of this effort in laying strong foundations for the independence of the State of Palestine.
+362. The Ministers called for urgent efforts to further support the development and strengthening of Palestinian national institutions, stressing the importance of this effort in laying strong foundations for the independence of the State of Palestine.
 In this connection, they strongly welcomed the important step taken, including by several Members of the Movement, in extending official recognition to the State of Palestine on the basis of the 1967 borders, as well as the recent recognition extended by Sweden and the calls for recognition by numerous European parliaments.
 They considered that such recognition constitutes a significant contribution to sustaining momentum towards the ultimate realization of independence.
-They expressed the hope that all Members of the Movement would extend recognition to Palestine at this time, remaining at the forefront of support of this historic march of the Palestinian people to realize their inalienable human rights, including to self-determination in their independent and sovereign State, to redress the historic injustice they have endured, and to achieve peace.
+They reiterated the hope that all Members of the Movement would extend recognition to Palestine at this time, remaining at the forefront of support of this historic march of the Palestinian people to realize their inalienable human rights, including to self-determination in their independent and sovereign State, to redress the historic injustice they have endured, and to achieve peace.